Offirmo/offirmo-monorepo/stack--2022/3-advanced--multi/soft-execution-context/README.md

 #### Hierarchy

-Each SEC is linked to a parent, forming a graph.
+Each SXC is linked to a parent, forming a graph.

-Thus, a SEC is usually created from a parent with `parentSEC.createChild()`.
+Thus, a SXC is usually created from a parent with `parentSXC.createChild()`.

-There is always a unique (singleton) top SEC.
-It is lazily created on call of `getRootSEC()`.
+There is always a unique (singleton) top SXC.
+It is lazily created on call of `getRootSXC()`.

-However, this root SEC can be customized like any other SEC.
+However, this root SXC can be customized like any other SXC.

 ### requisites